 - Canning: One of the more popular methods of preservation is canning.
-Whether it be water-bath or pressure canning this is a great method to use to preserve foods from your garden or meats for semi-long-term.
+Whether it be water-bath or pressure canning this is a great method to use to preserve foods from your garden or meats for the semi-long term.
 If foods are properly canned they can last anywhere from a year to 10 years.

-- Vaccum Sealing: I use this method to store meat in my freezer because it helps prevent freezer burn.
-You can also use vaccum sealing to preserve dry goods.
-We have a friend who vaccum seals his flour in bags flat and stores them in the freezer to kill bug eggs that are normally in flour.
+- Vacuum Sealing: I use this method to store meat in my freezer because it helps prevent freezer burn.
+You can also use vacuum sealing to preserve dry goods.
+We have a friend who vacuum seals his flour in bags flat and stores them in the freezer to kill bug eggs that are normally in flour.

 - Smoking: Smoking is one of my favorite methods of food preservation.
 You just can’t beat the flavor as far as I’m concerned.
-I like to smoke fish and meat and freeze it to get more milage out of my meats.
-Whether you have one of those fancy new pellet smokers (drool) or you have a smoke house its a pretty easy method for preserving food.
+I like to smoke fish and meat and freeze it to get more mileage out of my meats.
+Whether you have one of those fancy new pellet smokers (drool) or you have a smokehouse it’s a pretty easy method for preserving food.

 - Fermenting: One of the oldest methods of preserving food is fermenting.
-I just started fermenting foods a couple years ago and I absolutely love it.
-Fermented foods have an amazing taste and are really good for you.
+I just started fermenting foods a couple of years ago and I absolutely love it.
+Fermented foods have a fantastic taste and are really good for you.
 You should check out my video about learning to make your own sauerkraut here.

 The best methods of storage protect from all 5 of the common food enemies.
 So, it’s important to not only think about what you are storing your food in but also where.

-- Buckets: 5 gallon food-grade buckets are our go-to method of storing bulk foods like rice, beans, sugar, salt, etc… They keep out moisture, pests, and light.
-When paired with a mylar bag they are a great option to store food for long-term.
+- Buckets: 5-gallon food-grade buckets are our go-to method of storing bulk foods like rice, beans, sugar, salt, etc… They keep out moisture, pests, and light.
+When paired with a mylar bag they are a great option to store food for the long term.

-- Mylar bags: We use 7mil mylar bags with oxygen absorbers to store our bulk foods in 5 gallon buckets.
+- Mylar bags: We use 7mil mylar bags with oxygen absorbers to store our bulk foods in 5-gallon buckets.
 This is a great way to protect foods from all the common enemies of your emergency food supply.
-It will prevent you from getting a nasty surprise when you go to use one of your foods that you stored away a couple years prior.
+It will prevent you from getting a nasty surprise when you go to use one of the foods that you stored away a couple of years prior.

 - Closets/under beds: If you live in an apartment or don’t have a basement you can get really creative with your food storage.
 Totes help keep everything organized and easy to access.
 If you have a spare bedroom even better!